 The amounts in these columns represent the threshold, target, and maximum number of Shares that may vest with respect to performance-based restricted stock units granted during fiscal 2021.
-Holders of performance-based restricted stock units do not earn dividends or enjoy other rights of shareholders until such performance-based restricted stock units have vested.
-All performance-based restricted stock units granted to our NEOs in fiscal 2021 are scheduled to vest on January 31, 2024, with the number of units vesting determined based on performance during fiscal 2022, with the exception of 26,675 target performance-based restricted stock units granted to Ms. McLay, which are scheduled to vest on January 31, 2022, with the number of units vesting determined based on performance during fiscal 2022.
+Holders of performance-based restricted stock units do not earn dividends or enjoy other rights of shareholders until such performance-based restricted stock units do not earn dividends or enjoy other rights of shareholders until such performance-based restricted stock units granted to our NEOs in fiscal 2021 are scheduled to vest on January 31, 2024, with the number of units vesting determined based on performance during fiscal 2022, with the number of units vesting determined based on performance during fiscal 2022.